 NEW YORK – The tragic events of Sept.
 11 have become a real page-turner.

-In fact, more than 100 related titles are due out this fall and virtually all booksellers have display tables dedicated to the subject.
+In fact, more than 100 titles about the terrorist attacks are due out this Fall, and virtually all booksellers have display tables dedicated to the subject.

 Among those expected to sell best are Longitudes and Attitudes, featuring the essays by New York Times columnist Thomas Friedman that won him the Pulitzer Prize.